numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

       PyType_Slot *slots;
     } PyArrayMethod_Spec;

 The focus differs between casting and general ufuncs.
-For example for casts ``nin == nout == 1`` is always correct, while for ufuncs ``casting`` is expected to be usually `"safe"`.
+For example, for casts ``nin == nout == 1`` is always correct, while for ufuncs ``casting`` is expected to be usually `"safe"`.

 **Notes:** We may initially allow users to define only a single loop.
-However, internally NumPy optimizes far more, and this should be made public incrementally, either by allowing multiple versions, such as:
+Internally NumPy optimizes far more, and this should be made public incrementally in one of two ways:

+* Allow multiple versions, such as:

   * contiguous inner loop
   * strided inner loop
   * scalar inner loop

-or more likely through exposure of the ``get_loop`` function which is passed additional information, such as the fixed strides (similar to our internal API).
+* Or, more likely, expose the ``get_loop`` function which is passed additional information, such as the fixed strides (similar to our internal API).

-The above example does not yet include potential setup and error handling requirements.
-Since these are similar to the UFunc machinery, this will be defined in detail in NEP 43 and then incorporated identically into casting.
+The example does not yet include setup and error handling.
+Since these are similar to the UFunc machinery, they  will be defined in NEP 43 and then incorporated identically into casting.

 The slots/methods used will be prefixed ``NPY_uf_`` for similarity to the ufunc machinery.

+**Alternatives:**

-**Alternatives:** Aside from name changes, and possible signature tweaks, there seem to be few alternatives to the above structure.
+- Aside from name changes and signature tweaks, there seem to be few alternatives to the above structure.
 The proposed API using ``*_FromSpec`` function is a good way to achieve a stable and extensible API.
 The slots design is extensible and can be changed without breaking binary compatibility.
 Convenience functions can still be provided to allow creation with less code.

-One downside of this approach is that compilers cannot warn about function pointer incompatibilities.
+- One downside is that compilers cannot warn about function-pointer incompatibilities.

 ******************************************************************************
 Implementation
 ******************************************************************************

-Steps for implementation are outlined in :ref:`NEP 41 <NEP41>`.
-This includes internal restructuring for the new casting and array-coercion.
+Steps for implementation are outlined in the Implementation section of :ref:`NEP 41 <NEP41>`.
+In brief, we first will rewrite the internals of casting and array coercion.
-First, the NumPy will internally be rewritten using the above methods for casting and array-coercion.

 After that, the new public API will be added incrementally.
-We plan to expose it in a preliminary state initially to allow modification after some experience can be gained.
-In addition to the features presented in detail in this NEP, all functionality currently implemented on the dtypes will be replaced systematically.
+We plan to expose it in a preliminary state initially to gain experience.
+All functionality currently implemented on the dtypes will be replaced systematically as new features are added.

 ******************************************************************************